tobek/laminae/notes.md

 - Review author notes and think about how to insert
 - What's the point?
 - Name/demonym
-- Review images
+- Review images (check pinterest too)
+- Review everything and decide on elements
 - WRITE
+    - lay out the bits of info to include
+    - brainstorm splurge
+    - organize, edit
 - TOC
 - *once done*
     + search trinym/name/demonym everywhere and mark as used, remove from unused, see if updates needed
-    + update progress
+    + update progress (md and index.yml)
+    + update all.md and index.yml
     + update homepage TOC
     + comment out from rand.js
     + remove name from homepage TOC filler